 What is Monese?

-Monese (info and referral link) is a free App based current account.
+Monese (link) is a free App based current account.
 Customers receive a Debit MasterCard and have a full account number and sort code.
 It’s possible to view direct debits, set up standing orders, create a savings pot and request money from others via the App.

 That said, equally it can simply be used as a prepaid card, loading credit to it from your debit card to use in situations where there may be advantages over your standard cards (most notably foreign spending).